hoadu/projects/stock_price_prediction/README.md

   DATA_STORAGE_METHOD

-5. if using mysql database, specify database connection, the name of table for storing historical data, and the name of table for storing predicted output
+5. if using mysql database, specify database connection, the name of table for storing historical data, and the name of table for storing predicted output. sqlalchemy is used in this program, whose engine configuration can be found http://docs.sqlalchemy.org/en/latest/core/engines.html.

-  DATABASE_CONNECTION = 'mysql+mysqlconnector://thrifty:123456@localhost/thrifty'
+  DATABASE_CONNECTION = 'mysql+mysqlconnector://DB_USER:DB_USER_PASS@HOST_IP/DB_NAME'

   HISTORICAL_DATA_TABLE